Winnipeg camps for 2026

 • How far am I willing to travel to attend the camp?

-Once you have a few contenders in your selection process, approach camps, armed with questions such as these suggested below:
+Once you have a few contenders in your selection process, approach Winnipeg camps, armed with questions such as those suggested below:

 • What is the camp’s learning style?